 Party herein means the Principal or the Contractor.

 Plant means Bushehr Nuclear Power Plant.

+Planned spare part and equipment here means those reserve equipment and spare parts belongs to unit 1 of BNPP that is developed based on operating experience and requirement of manufacturing and repair document that should cover the needs to fulfill the repair activities for four years.

 Principal herein means NPPD, and its legal representatives, successors and assignees.